The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Summarizing discussion

-The above implication has the big advantage to unambiguously identify also a large part of the weakly insulating samples.
-It should be noted however, that it is based on an assumption, although a plausible one: For each metallic sample with $w > 0$, the deviation of $\sigma(T)$ from augmented power law behavior is expected to be small in the sense that ${\mbox d} w / {\mbox d} T$ retains the positive sign.
+This implication has the big advantage to unambiguously identify also a large part of the weakly insulating samples with nonexponential $\sigma(T)$.
+It should be noted, however, that it is based on an assumption, although a plausible one: For each metallic sample with $w > 0$, the deviation of $\sigma(T)$ from exact augmented power law behavior is expected to be sufficiently small, that means at least so small that ${\mbox d} w / {\mbox d} T$ retains the positive sign.

-The logarithmic derivative $w$ yields valuable information also on two other points: First, it is very sensitive to experimental inaccuracies which, although being small, may qualitatively alter the judgement on the nature of conduction of individual samples, for examples see Sects.\ III and IV.
-Second, even more important, flow diagrams of $w(T)$ for sets of control parameter values enable conclusions about the character of the MIT.
-Such diagrams for simple phenomenological models of continuous and discontinuous transitions differ essentially from each other as was demonstrated in Appendix B.
+Simultaneously, the evaluation of the logarithmic derivative $w$ yields valuable information also on two other points: First, it is very sensitive to experimental inaccuracies which, despite being small, may qualitatively alter the judgement on the nature of conduction of individual samples; see Sections 3 and 4 for several examples.
+Second, even more importantly, flow diagrams of $w(T)$ for sets of control parameter values enable conclusions about the character of the MIT.
+Such diagrams for simple phenomenological models of continuous and discontinuous transitions differ substantially from each other; this was demonstrated in some detail in our Section 5.
+In particular, if the MIT is continuous and $\sigma = a + b \, T^p$ holds on its metallic side, then $0 < w < p$ implies $\mbox{d} w / \mbox{d} T > 0$.
+Conflicts between this implication and experimental findings turned out to be central to our study.